-There is no consideration of the displacement of other employees when the client is placed in unsubsidized employment. b.
+There is no consideration of the displacement of other employees when the client is placed in unsubsidized employment.

+b.
 Employment Standards

 Unsubsidized employment must meet the following criteria to be considered appropriate.
 The employment is appropriate when the starting wage is at or above the applicable state or federal minimum wage.
-When employment does not met the criteria, the client has good cause for refusing or failing to take action to secure the employment.
+When employment does not meet the criteria, this will be considered good cause for refusing or failing to take action to secure the employment.